trivedikavya/AI_Agent_Debugger_Project/README.md

-# 🚀 AI Agent Mechanic: The Self-Healing AI System
+# 🚀 The Self-Healing AI Agent System
 **A Capstone Project for the 5-Day AI Agents Intensive Course.**

 **Track:** Freestyle